ElektraInitiative/libelektra/doc/help/kdb-import.md

 Specific to `kdb import` the following strategy exists:

-- append:
+- `validate`:
-  apply meta data as received from base, and then append all keys as imported.
+  apply meta data as received from base, and then cut+append all keys as imported.
   If the appended keys do not have a namespace, the namespace given by `-N` is added.

 The other strategies are implemented by the merge framework and are documented in [elektra-merge-strategy(7)](elektra-merge-strategy.md).

 ## OPTIONS